OMÍ

 Nine-Night II

-Nine-Night is a solo performance about love, ancestry, and death.
-On stage, three sound bodies meet: Omí, also known as Omar Gabriel — musician, multidisciplinary artist, and producer — the piano, and the berimbau.
+Nine-Night II is a solo performance about love, ancestry, and death.
+On stage, three sound bodies meet: Omí, the piano, and the berimbau.

 Drawing from classical piano training, Omí’s work treats sound as an organic system and combines sonic complexity with critical reflections on a queer Black diasporic body.